MLeidel/I-EDIT/ieditHelp.md

 # Keyboard Shortcuts

-The _Ace_ editor of course comes with many keyboard shortcuts,
-and we've added a few more with I-EDIT.
+The _Ace_ editor of course comes with many keyboard shortcuts, and we've added a few more with I-Edit.

 __*See ALL keyboard shortcuts with Ctrl-Alt-h*__ (_active when editor has focus_)

-## I-EDIT Added Shortcuts
+## I-Edit Added Shortcuts

 (_active when editor has focus_)
 * __Ctrl-s__ => Saves the file